haskoin/haskoin-store/README.md

 [![Build Status](https://travis-ci.org/haskoin/haskoin.svg?branch=master)](https://travis-ci.org/haskoin/haskoin)

 Haskoin is an implementation of the Bitcoin protocol in Haskell.
-There are currently 3 main packages in Haskoin, namely haskoin-core, haskoin-node and haskoin-wallet.
+There are currently 2 main packages in Haskoin, namely haskoin-core and haskoin-node.

 ## haskoin-core